MY FIRST CIGAR

 WHAT DOES THIS ALL MEAN?

-BRAND- eg. Alec Bradley; indicates the quality to expect.
+Brand: eg. Kafie 1901; indicates the quality to expect.
 Trusted brands are a great place to start.
 Google these names to explore the story behind the name.
-(Alec Bradley is named after Alan Ruben's two son's, Alec and Bradley)

-STYLE/LINE- eg. American Sun Grown; alludes to the type of tobacco that makes up the cigar.
+Line: eg. Naked Cigars Connecticut; alludes to the type of tobacco that makes up the cigar.
 Yes, many different types of tobacco leaf can be used in one premium cigar (some up to 10 different tobacco varieties).

-VITOLA/SIZE- eg. Corona (5 1/2" by 42); the shape and size of a cigar is often referred to as a vitola.
+Vitola/Size: - eg. Robusto (5" by 50); the shape and size of a cigar is often referred to as a vitola.
 They are measured by two dimensions: its length (in inches) and its ring gauge (diameter in sixty-fourths of an inch) .
 To give you an example- a cigarette is about 3.5" x 20.

-MONEY- in NZ you can expect to pay from $20 each stick (for a good cigar).
+Money: in NZ you can expect to pay from $50 per cigar (for a good cigar of decent size).
 Around half of that is made up of government tobacco duties (tax).
 You will find Premium Cigars (or non-Cuban's) are well priced, they are in the most part made by smaller, boutique businesses and not a government controlled dictatorship that sets an inflated price.

 TOOLS- You'll want a basic cigar cutter at the very least.
 A cheap double blade guillotine cutter will do the trick if you're just experimenting.
 But the double-bladed, medical grade stainless steel Xikar cutter is what you will want to have if you want to get serious.
 It will last a lifetime.
 Or for $9.95 buy the Double-blade guillotine cutter with your first order.
 You'll look like a pro.
 Check out our previous blogs for more on this.